 Why I Began To Change My Mind

-At the beginning of the year here (2017), I have done a ton of work here at BMA to streamline everything having to do with the Lab.
-The new design interface has removed a ton of constraints, made things easier to manage, and make a better member experience all around.
+At the beginning of 2017, I had done a ton of work here at BMA to streamline everything having to do with the Lab.
+The new design interface removed a ton of constraints, made things easier to manage, and made a better member experience all around.